Krinkle/wmf-tool-wmfDbBot/README.md

 ### Replag

 * Format: `replag`
-  <br>Show list of only the dbs having a replication lag higher than the configured treshold.
+  <br>Show list of only the dbs having a replication lag higher than the configured threshold.
 * Format: `replag [identifier]`
-  <br>Show all dbs related to the specified identifier and their replication lag (including ones with a lag lower than the treshold).
+  <br>Show all dbs related to the specified identifier and their replication lag (including ones with a lag lower than the threshold).
 * Format: `replag all`
   <br>Show all dbs of all cluster sections and their current replication lag.